frconor-ebook/meditations/_posts/2025-03-11-little-duties.md

 Our Lord wants all of us to give good example.
 In fulfilling those details of our spirit, that\'s where God\'s grace will help us to a maximum degree.
 That\'s why He\'s called us to live this particular spirit in this particular way.

-Sometimes St. Josemaria would ask people when he met them in Cordoba, *Que piensas*?
+Sometimes St. Josemaría would ask people when he met them in Cordoba, *Que piensas*?
 What are you thinking about?
 Where is your mind?
 Where is your heart?

 Our mind might be far away.
 We might be dreaming of winning a Hollywood Oscar or something.
 God wants our minds to be on the things we have in front of us.
 This ordinary little duty is there for us to do.